metabase/metabase/docs/installation-and-operation/running-metabase-on-docker.md

 No need to add any tables; Metabase will create those on startup.
 And let's assume that database is accessible via `my-database-host:5432` with username `name` and password `password`.

-Here's an example Docker command that tells an Open Source Metabase to use that database:
+Here's an example Docker command that tells Metabase to use that database:

 ```
 docker run -d -p 3000:3000 \